A Different View of Paris

 Junkyard, 4 Rue Guisarde Metro: Mabillon

-That concludes my alternative guide to visiting Paris.
+And that's all, folks.
 I'm going to finish with some shots I took while out walking over the three days.

 Large bird and Eiffel Tower